Gaurishh/coursera-ai-agent/README.md

 - **URL Discovery**: Finds all internal links on a website
 - **AI-Powered Recommendations**: Uses Gemini AI to analyze content and make course recommendations
 - **Smart Crawling**: Visits multiple pages (up to 15 steps) to gather comprehensive data
+- **Intelligent URL Filtering**: Uses AI to select only the most relevant URLs for analysis
 - **Early Termination**: Stops when enough data is gathered for a confident recommendation
 - **Forced Recommendations**: Makes recommendations even with limited data, assigning lower confidence scores